shakeszka/shakeszka/README.md

 ### Hi!
-I am Shakirzhan, a first-year student majoring in Computer Science at New York University.
+I am Zhan, a student majoring in Data Science at New York University.

 I am interested in Data Science, Web Development, and Product Management.
 I am always eager to learn and gain hands-on experience in new tech-projects.